-Players from a bunch of FPS franchises have made the switch.
-CS:GO, Overwatch, Fortnite — even PUBG and Siege players have jumped ship to the new Riot title.
+Players from a number of titles have already made the switch.
+CS:GO, Overwatch, Fortnite — even PUBG and Siege players have jumped ship to the Riot title.
 It’s not just for the gameplay either.
 Riot has a history of supporting a strong competitive scene, giving players who might have been disillusioned with other developers another chance.

-There’s been millions of dollars on the line across multiple Valorant Ignition Series events since the game’s launch.
-This has been most prominent in Europe and North America, where individual prize pools have topped out at $50,000.
+There’s been millions of dollars on the line across multiple Valorant Ignition Series and Valorant Champions Tour events since the game’s launch.
+This has been most prominent in Europe and North America, where individual prize pools have topped out at $150,000.

-TSM, led by Matt ‘Wardell’ Yu, have swept up the majority of tournaments in North America.
+TSM, led by Matt ‘Wardell’ Yu, swept the majority of early tournaments in North America.
 They won the first Ignition Series event — the T1 Showdown.
 They also took home the FaZe Clan Invitational, and finished in 3-4th in the PAX Arena Invitational.
-They’ve won more than they’ve lost, and that’s got their players sitting pretty at the top.
+However, various organizations like FaZe Clan and Sentinels quickly fought back and started to give them a run for their money.

 - Read more: Top 20 highest earning CS:GO pros